HouseRulesDLP/OSE/characters/Character_Creation.md

 ## Note Attack Bonus
 Since we are using the Ascending AC optional rule, we will also be using the Attack Bonus optional rule.
 As a result, ignore the rules on THACO and Attack Matrixes.

-## Note Save Target and Class/Race Abilities
+## Note Save Target and Class/Species Abilities
-Class and Race abilities are defined in in the Races and Classes documents.
+Class and Species abilities are defined in in the Species and [Classes](character_classes/Classes.md) documents.

 Saving throws have been replaced with an ability-score based save system.
 More can be read on that [here]().